Eunice has, insofar as it is possible to say such a thing,

 blockages would possibly be very major, very risky, and possibly

-to Eunice being a “weak old woman”.
-Eunice says she would decline
+lead to Eunice being a “weak old woman”.
+Eunice says she would

-surgery on those terms.
-The doctors still hold out hope that
+decline surgery on those terms.
+The doctors still hold out

-blood pressure control and an appropriate diet, she may well recover
+hope that with blood pressure control and an appropriate diet, she

-and be able to live relatively normally (no heavy lifting and no
+may well recover and be able to live relatively normally (no heavy

 Her mind is fine.
 She is alert, enthusiastic, enjoys phone calls and